Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md

 ### The client

-To provide a more intuitive experience, the top-level client to `ApplicationInsightsDataClient` has been split into tow different clients:
+To provide a more intuitive experience, the top-level client to `ApplicationInsightsDataClient` has been split into two different clients:

-- `LogsQueryClient` which serves as a single point of entry to execute a single Kusto query or a batch of Kusto queries.
+- [LogsQueryClient](https://docs.microsoft.com/python/api/azure-monitor-query/azure.monitor.query.logsqueryclient?view=azure-python) serves as a single point of entry to execute a single Kusto query or a batch of Kusto queries.
-- `MetricsQueryClient` which can be used to query metrics, list metric namespaces and to list metric defintions.
+- [MetricsQueryClient](https://docs.microsoft.com/python/api/azure-monitor-query/azure.monitor.query.metricsqueryclient?view=azure-python) is used to query metrics, list metric namespaces, and to list metric definitions.

-Both of these clients can be authenticated using Azure AD.
+Both clients can be authenticated using Azure AD.

 #### Consistency